 Welcome to Monday at TCJ, where we're pleased to share the first installment of the Fiffe Files.
 Longtime internet denizens will remember previous installments of articles like these at The Beat, Factual Opinion, and Fiffe's own Patreon: Well, now they're here!
 This month is Michel's dive into Walt Simonson's Fantastic Four.
 Read it on the biggest screen possible.

 That's not all!
 Today's review is David Small's new graphic novel, Home After Dark.
-Nathan Chazan took on the 416-page opus and, the first line of his review is "One sequence in Home After Dark is truly compelling."
+Helen Chazan took on the 416-page opus and, the first line of his review is "One sequence in Home After Dark is truly compelling."

 Only one?
 Yikes!